CXCYGZF-UESTC/NLP-spyder/Guba/README.md

 # Something important:
 1. This project is a very good chance to be familiar with the framework--*pyspider* and the operations of using the *mongoDB*.
 2. The two frameworks of spider(pyspider & scrapy) have their own advantages and disadvantages.
 I recommend to start with pyspider and learn about scrapy later, because pyspyider is more visible for developers.
+3. In the file catalogue`reference/`, I uploaded a book named `MongoDB权威指南` which perfectly introduce the **mongoDB** to the reader.
-3. **Last but not least, the spider is just a tool, we need to get the data in the shortest time and with the least effort.**
+4. **Last but not least, the spider is just a tool, we need to get the data in the shortest time and with the least effort.**